 Course: Harassment, Bullying & Cyber-Intimidation in Schools

-Autism & Asperger's Disorder has been developed by Marrea Winnega, Ph.D. and Mary Coughlin, CCC-SLP.
-Dr. Marrea Winnega, the instructor of record, is a licensed clinical psychologist and a board certified behavior analyst with more than 25 years of experience in the field of Autism Spectrum Disorders.
-Currently, she is an Assistant Professor of Clinical Psychology in the University of Illinois at Chicago Department of Psychiatry.
-She consults for schools and agencies serving individuals with Autism Spectrum Disorders, including Asperger's Disorder.
+Autism & Asperger’s Disorder has been developed by Marrea Winnega, Ph.D., BCBA and Mary Coughlin, CCC-SLP.
+Dr. Marrea Winnega, the instructor of record, is a licensed clinical psychologist and a board certified behavior analyst with more than 25 years of experience in the field of Autism Spectrum Disorder.
+Previously, she was an assistant professor of Clinical Psychology in the University of Illinois at Chicago’s Department of Disability and Human Development and the Department of Psychiatry.
 She facilitated numerous parent groups for parents of children with autism in her position at the University of Illinois at Chicago Institute on Disability and Human Development (UAP).
 She has also conducted numerous workshops, in-services, and trainings throughout the United States.
-Twelve years ago, Dr. Winnega developed the Autism Dynamic Beginnings classroom, an intensive, multimodal classroom for 3- to 6-year-olds with autism.
+In 1998, Dr. Winnega developed the Autism Dynamic Beginnings classroom, an intensive, multimodal classroom for 3- to 6-year-olds with autism.
 This program has grown to multiple classrooms serving students ages 3 to 21.
 Currently, she is developing classrooms using structured teaching and the verbal behavior approach as well as social-communication classrooms for verbal students with autism or students with Asperger’s.

 Course: Autism & Asperger's Disorder